Sharanya-create/100-days-of-code/log.md

 ### Day 5: Completed backend developement(database part) of registration and login forms for beautician website and would go on for more perfection in it date:21-05-2020

 **Today's Progress**: completed backend for beautician website (login , logout and registration) would look at more perfection like allowing user to see the password typed on click, asking user to make password secure and fix a length and give to error message if user doesn't exist or password wrong etc as now the site considers the fact and gives appropriate response.
-Further to work on the message part.
+Further to work on the message part

 **Linkk(s) to work**: would upload after completion of website